syntxrrr/Conflicted/story/Chapter-1.md

 After discovering the messed up truth, I wonder, which one am I...?

 It all started...
 At my house...
-I was just researching about the projects done in Raspberry Pi 3 and in the Arduino Uno R3.
+I was just researching about the projects done in PCBs.
 You see, I've been getting into microcontrollers and electronics, and applying code to them, as a neat hobby.

 I then heard a feminine loud high-pitched voice, a yell "Hello, may I call upon Syne Nomine?"